opf/openproject/docs/faq/README.md

 ### Which IFC format are you using for conversion in the BIM module?

 IFC2x3 and IFC4.
-We accept those formats and convert them to some other format that is optimized for web.
+We accept those formats and convert them to a smaller format (XKT) that is optimized for browsing the models on the web.

 ### Is there a way to use OpenProject BIM for free, too?